dwaffle/developing-software-intro-final/README.md

 ### Output

 Outputs a house object to the command line.
 Zeros used as placeholder values.
+Added calculator for wall materials.

 ## get-house-materials